 - WPA Release (PDF) (most current version available)

 A Release of Information is a vital component to credentialing applications.
 It allows credentialing departments to primary source verify information disclosed on the application, and holds them harmless for decisions they make as a result of receiving that information.
 Don’t write your own Release , use this one!

 This Reappointment Attestation meets all CMS, DNC, NCQA, and URAC requirements for reappointment/recredentialing, and is accepted by most organizations throughout the state.
 Check ours out and see if you’d like to include it in your organization’s documents.

 The WCSG also has a sub-committee that works to streamline delegation oversight audits.
 The Washington Credentialing Standardization Group (WCSG) Shared Delegation Audit (SDA) Program was established in 2001 as a sub-group of the WCSG.
 The SDA Program is a voluntary organization which is comprised of professionals from various organizations (typically Health Plans) that delegate credentialing to Medical Organizations throughout Washington State.
 The team maintains an audit tool (WCAT) and a file review worksheet (WFRW) that is compliant with NCQA, CMS, and State Medicaid requirements for credentialing.
 Want to complete an internal audit of your credentialing files and policies, but don’t have any tools?
 Use ours!
 Tools are updated bi-annually in January and July, or more frequently as needed.

 If you are interested in further information about the WCSG Audit Team, please look under the WCSG Audit Team link.

 Interested in learning more about the Shared Audit Team?
-Contact Michelle Pittman WCSG Shared Audit Team Co-Chair for more information.
+Contact Stephanie Fox WCSG Shared Audit Team Co-Chair for more information.